sabof/es-lib/README.md

 * es-aai-indent-defun

 ```
-Indents current defun, if it is smaller than `es-aai-indent-limit'.
+Indent current defun, if it is smaller than `es-aai-indent-limit'.
 Otherwise call `es-aai-indent-forward'.
 ```